+Throughout the experience, I was wondering if a football game at SoFi stadium would be a good idea.
 While we had a great time, I’ll say it’s probably not a good place to bring a date unless you’re both huge football fans.
 At the end of this article, I have an alternative that I think is a much better date idea still involving the beautiful Sofi Stadium.

 1. The Stadium

 Sofi Stadium is exactly what people say; it’s huge, it’s majestic, it’s impressively beautiful.
 It really is a sight to behold as you walk up to it and ascend its stairs.
 The structure is pretty impressive.

 We got there right as they were announcing the players and the crowd noise was insane.
 I mean, this place made Dodgers Stadium seem like a library in comparison.
 I was worried that my ears would be ringing after three hours of this.

 Apparently, someone else who was there that day agreed with me: